 - Formerly, she was the executive editor of Saveur magazine and a dining critic for The New York Times.

-- Betsy is now an editor-at-large with Rodale’s Organic Life magazine.
+- Betsy was an editor-at-large with Rodale’s Organic Life magazine.

 About Serious Eats